 e.
-Certification When FML Is Taken for Qualifying Exigency Leave When Qualifying Exigency Leave is requested, an Academic Researcher may be required to provide a copy of the military member's active duty orders.
+Certification When FML Is Taken for Qualifying Exigency Leave f.
+Confirmation of Family Relationship

+When Qualifying Exigency Leave is requested, an Academic Researcher may be required to provide a copy of the military member's active duty orders.
 Academic Researchers may also be required to provide certification of: 1) the reasons for requesting Qualified Exigency Leave, 2) the beginning and end dates of the qualifying exigency, and 3) other relevant information.